 Registrations for NEET-UG 2023 are soon to commence.
 With fierce competition, candidates are gearing up for the examination with robust preparation.

 NTA follows dedicated guidelines laid down by the Directorate General of Health Sciences (DGHS) and the Ministry of Health Sciences.
-Candidates who are to take part in the upcoming NEET UG exam are acquainted with terms such as NEET cut-off, NEET percentile calculation.
+Candidates who are to take part in the upcoming NEET-UG exam must be acquainted with terms such as NEET cut-off, NEET percentile calculation.
 Let us understand and get to know how the NEET percentile is calculated.

 NEET Percentile Calculation